-On Hawaii's Island of Oahu, the Established 55+ Community of Olaloa Has Low Maintenance Condominiums, 21 Landscaped Acres, a Community Garden and More
+On Hawaii's Island of Oahu, the Settled 55+ Community of Olaloa Has Low Maintenance Condominiums, 21 Landscaped Acres, a Community Garden and More

 Built between 1992 and 1993, the mellow 55+ condominium community of Olaloa is just a short drive north of Honolulu on Hawaii's Oahu island.
 The meaning of Olaloa is "long life," and the village prides itself on maintaining healthy lifestyles by nourishing a senior's mind, body, and soul.

-Resales begin in the high-$100,000s.
-Please verify this price with a Realtor as it is bound to change.
+Resales begin in the mid- to high-$200,000s.
+The verify Please verify this price with a Realtor as it is bound to change.

-HOA dues help pay for cable, sewer, water, common area maintenance, and amenities.
+HOA dues range from about $260 per month to more than $500 per month and pay for cable, sewer, water, common area maintenance, and amenities.
 Pets are welcome, but restrictions apply.

 Olaloa is gated, secure and fully staffed.
 Weight training, chair stretch, Tai Chi, Qigong, and flower arrangement are just a few of the scheduled classes.
 Neighbors meet for movie nights, karaoke potlucks, and ukulele jams.
 The community center is a little dated but has an exercise room, a lounge, a ballroom, a well-appointed library and a swimming pool.
 The community garden is particularly popular.

 Trails, two forest reserves, and a wildlife refuge are nearby.
 The Ewa Forest Reserve permits camping.
 Wahaiwa Freshwater State Park is open for picnicking as well as shore and boat fishing.
 The Patsy T. Mink Regional Park has tennis courts, an Olympic-size pool, and an archery range.
 The Mililani Golf Club, a par-72 course, is open to the public.